Sequential attractors in combinatorial threshold-linear networks: Appendix: Supplemental Materials

 \begin{definition}[bidirectional simply-added split] Let $G$ be a graph on $n$ nodes.
 For any nonempty $\omega,~ \tau\subseteq [n]$ such that $[n] = \omega \cup \tau$ and $\omega \cap \tau= \emptyset$, we say that $G$ has a \emph{bidirectional simply-added split} $(\omega, \tau)$ if $\omega$ is simply-added onto $\tau$ and $\tau$ is simply-added onto $\omega$.
 In other words, for all $j \in \omega$, either $j \to k$ for all $k \in \tau$ or $j \not\to k$ for all $k \in \tau$, \emph{and} for all $k \in \tau$, either $k \to j$ for all $j \in \omega$ or $k \not\to j$ for all $j \in \omega$. \end{definition}

-Note that a simply-added partition consisting of just two components $\{\tau_1~|~\tau_2\}$ is a bidirectional simply-added split.
-But with larger simply-added partitions, $\{\tau_1|\cdots |\tau_N\}$, it is not generally true that $(\tau_i, [n] \setminus \tau_i)$ is a bidirectional simply-added split.
-However, \emph{strongly simply-added partitions} will always satisfy that $(\tau_i, [n] \setminus \tau_i)$ is a bidirectional simply-added split.
-This is because in a strongly simply-added partition, any $j \in \tau_i$ treats all the other components identically, so it is either a projector or a non-projector onto all of $[n] \setminus \tau_i$.
+Note that a simply-embedded partition consisting of just two components $\{\tau_1~|~\tau_2\}$ is a bidirectional simply-added split.
+But with larger simply-embedded partitions, $\{\tau_1|\cdots |\tau_N\}$, it is not generally true that $(\tau_i, [n] \setminus \tau_i)$ is a bidirectional simply-added split.
+However, \emph{strongly simply-embedded partitions} will always satisfy that $(\tau_i, [n] \setminus \tau_i)$ is a bidirectional simply-added split.
+This is because in a strongly simply-embedded partition, any $j \in \tau_i$ treats all the other components identically, so it is either a projector or a non-projector onto all of $[n] \setminus \tau_i$.

 In \cite{fp-paper}, it was shown that $\FP(G)$ is fully determined by the fixed points of the component subgraphs $G|_\omega$ and $G|_\tau$ when $(\omega, \tau)$ is a bidirectional simply-added split.
 To make this characterization precise, we first need some notation.
 For any $\omega \subseteq [n]$, let $S_\omega$ denote the fixed point supports of $G|_\omega$ that survive to be fixed points of $G$, and let $D_\omega$ denote the non-surviving (dying) fixed points: